SmartAQnet/CrowdsensorConfig/README.md

 <img src="images/4.png"  width="230" height="360">

-After that the application does several succesive steps.
+After that the application does several successive steps.
 First it tries to connect to the sensor's wifi and send the wifi credentials to the sensor via HTTP, which is then restarted.
 It then reconnects to the user's wifi and starts to look for he sensor in the user's wifi by it's